PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 # MQTT message content

-The structure for the MQTT message payload below, contains most of the members that are used in the MQTT messages that my MQTT Publisher device sends.
-This structure I copied from the firmware for a Unexpected Maker SQUiXL device.
+The structure for the MQTT message payload is shown below.
+Except for the members "timestampStr" and "timestamp" the structure members are used in the MQTT messages that my MQTT Publisher device sends.
+This structure I copied from the firmware for an Unexpected Maker SQUiXL device.

 ```
 struct MQTT_Payload
 {
-	#define SECRET_SSID "<Your_WiFi_SSID_here>"
-	#define SECRET_PASS "<Your_WiFi_Password_here>"
 	std::string owner = "";
 	std::string device_class = "";
 	std::string state_class = "";